3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: 3DGS Components and Improvements

 \textbf{Opacity:} By constraining the transparency to approach either 0 or 1, thereby minimizing the number of semi-transparent Gaussian primitives, the works~\cite{jiang2024gaussianshader, guedon2023sugar} achieve clearer Gaussian surfaces, effectively alleviating artifacts.

-\textbf{Gaussian:} By introducing shape parameters, an attempt is made to replace the original Gaussians with a Generalized Exponential (GEF) mixture~\cite{hamdi2024ges}.
-Traditional 3DGS can be viewed as a special case of the Generalized Exponential Family (GEF) mixture ($\beta=2$), enhancing the representational efficiency of Gaussians,
+\textbf{Gaussian:} By introducing shape parameters, an attempt is made to replace the original Gaussians with a Generalized Exponential Family (GEF) mixture~\cite{hamdi2024ges}.
+Traditional 3DGS can be viewed as a special case of the GEF mixture ($\beta=2$), enhancing the representational efficiency of Gaussians,